windpioneers/.github/.github/ISSUE_TEMPLATE/epic.md

 - [ ] **User Journeys**.
 Where external users (eg W&S team / GIS team / Clients) will use the feature, user journey flow diagrams must be complete and linked to from here or the relevant subissues.
 - [ ] **Permission charts**.
 If relevant (eg permissions resources are affected), create or update the relevant permissions chart and link to it from here.
 - [ ] **Workflow definition**.
 If a background / async workflow is required, add a workflow diagram or text-based definition, placed either directly in a subissue or link it from here.
-- [ ] **Estimated effort** In tabular format, provide a breakdown of the time required to complete each sub-task or sub-feature in the epic.
+- [ ] **Estimated effort**.
+In tabular format, provide a breakdown of the time required to complete each sub-task or sub-feature in the epic.
 Note this is high level estimate.

 ### Contents